DangerCove/dangercove.com/source/_posts/2013-07-11-porthole-update-v140.markdown

 </div>

 The bottom section allows you to toggle the computer speaker.
-By default it's on and automatically activated when you start streaming.
-Click the menu item to turn it off, even while streaming.
-The setting is saved and the next time you start streaming it'll only output to AirPlay.
-Click the menu item again to turn it back on.
+By default it's off.
+Click the menu item to turn it on, even while Porthole's already active.
+The setting is saved and the next time you start streaming it'll output according to your stored preferences.
+Click the menu item a second time to turn it off again.

 The volume slider allows you to adjust the volume of the computer speaker, separately from the AirPlay volume.
 Remember  that it directly influences the volume of the